 For others, the effects of Agent Orange showed up years later, after they had started families.
 Their children were born with birth defects, and they themselves developed cancer and other serious illnesses.

-The U.S. Department of Veterans Affairs has recognized that exposure to Agent Orange is linked to many serious health problems, and it has created the Agent Orange Registry to collect information about Veterans who served in Vietnam during the years when Agent Orange was used.
+The U.S. Department of Veterans Affairs has recognized that exposure to Agent Orange is linked to many serious health problems, and it has created the Agent Orange Registry to collect information about Vietnam veterans during the years when Agent Orange was used.

 Veterans who believe they were exposed and have a claim due to Parkinsonism or any other condition should apply for VA disability compensation and health benefits.